 How to Apply

 Applications for the UCDVO Volunteer Programme are made online through forms on this page, followed by an interview.
-Applications for the 2025 programme are now closed.
-We will be recruiting again for the 2026 programme in the Autumn of 2025.
+Applications for our 2026 programme will open on Wednesday 15th October.
+If you are interested in applying for the UCDVO Volunteer Programme 2026, you can sign up here to stay informed.

 General Volunteer Role

-Volunteers participating in the UCDVO programme come from all disciplines across the University Campus at very different stages of their university experience.
+Volunteers participating in the UCDVO programme come from all disciplines across UCD at very different stages of their university experience.
 General volunteer roles are open to UCD students, staff, faculty and alumni.
 Student Leaders will be selected from each group upon project allocation.

-In collaboration with the School of Public Health, Physiotherapy and Sports Science we also offer a number of elective placements.
-Stage 3 BSc Physiotherapy, Stage 1 and 2 Professional Masters in Physiotherapy students are eligible to apply for the UCDVO Programme and to carry out part of their elective placements with UCDVO.
+In collaboration with the School of Public Health, Physiotherapy and Sports Science we also offer a number of clinical placements.
+Stage 3 BSc Physiotherapy, Stage 1 and 2 Professional Masters in Physiotherapy students are eligible to apply for the UCDVO Programme and to carry out part of their clinical placements with UCDVO.

-Stage 1 MSc Clinical Nutrition and Dietetics are eligible to apply for the UCDVO Programme and to carry out part of their elective placements with UCDVO.
+Stage 1 MSc Clinical Nutrition and Dietetics are eligible to apply for the UCDVO Programme and to carry out part of their clinical placements with UCDVO.
 Elective students apply via the General Volunteer application form.
-A separate information session for students interested in elective placements will be held with the School of Public Health, Physiotherapy and Sports Science in mid October.
+A separate information session for students interested in clinical placements will be held with the School of Public Health, Physiotherapy and Sports Science in mid October.

 Leadership Roles